withastro/astro/packages/integrations/mdx/README.md

 To use components in your MDX pages in Astro, head to our [UI framework documentation][astro-ui-frameworks].
 You'll explore:
 - 📦 how framework components are loaded,
 - 💧 client-side hydration options, and
-- 🪆 opportunities to mix and nest frameworks together
+- 🤝opportunities to mix and nest frameworks together

 [**Client Directives**](https://docs.astro.build/en/reference/directives-reference/#client-directives) are still required in `.mdx` files.